PoisotLab/ms_betacov_mapping/README.md

 clades of New World bats play host to a distinct regime of betacoronavirus coevolution.

-## Coevolutionary regimes structure evolutionary risk of zoonotic emergence
+## Coevolutionary regimes structure evolutionary potential for zoonotic emergence

-The existence of well-defined cophylogenetic regions suggests that the bat-betacoronavirus system is spatially fragmented enough to create divergent coevolutionary trajectories; in turn, the coevolutionary mosaic underlies the risk of zoonotic emergence.
+The existence of well-defined cophylogenetic regions suggests that the bat-betacoronavirus system is spatially fragmented enough to create divergent coevolutionary trajectories; in turn, this coevolutionary mosaic may alter the risk of zoonotic emergence.
 These ideas are, respectively, supported by the existence of hotspots of viral uniqueness and the diverse origins of human betacoronaviruses.
-Together, these ideas point to a predictable relationship between host community structure and coevolutionary pressure: phylogeographic structure in bat hosts (and their diverse immune strategies [@Banerjee2020NovIns]) creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by their opportunities for either
+Together, this framework points to a predictable relationship between host community structure and coevolutionary pressure: phylogeographic structure in bat hosts (and their diverse immune strategies [@Banerjee2020NovIns]) creates a landscape of selective pressure; the trajectory of viruses' coevolutionary response is, in turn, constrained by their opportunities for either